aphelps099/CA-SBDC/wp-content/plugins/ghostkit/readme.md

 Ghost Kit adds a new layer of compatibility for [WPML](https://wpml.org/).
 All blocks are compatible with it and ready for translation. [https://ghostkit.io/docs/multilingual/](https://ghostkit.io/docs/multilingual/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=multilingual)

 ## Installation ##

-Make sure you use WordPress 5.
-As alternative you need to install the [Gutenberg plugin](https://wordpress.org/plugins/gutenberg/) to use Ghost Kit.

 ### Automatic installation ###